cballou/Pinterest-Keyword-Removal-Tool/README.md

 Pinterest-Keyword-Removal-Tool
 ==============================

-Your wife complain's her is full of crap she doesn't care to see, like weight loss and fingernail painting.
+Your wife complains her Pinterest feed is full of crap she has no interest in seeing like weight loss and fingernail painting.

 What do you do as a developer?
 Build something to fix the problem.

+This tool simply allows you to specify a set of keywords which will be used as a blacklist for all pin descriptions.
+It uses the DOMNodeInserted event to intercept pins as they are inserted into the DOM.

 ## Currently Alpha ##